 Power is indicated using terms like heavy, medium, medium-heavy and light or ultralight.
-If a rod is heavier, it will have less bend and will be thicker and stronger, which allows you to handle large-sized fish.
+If a rod is heavier, it will have less bend and be thicker and stronger, allowing you to handle large-sized fish.
 A rod that is light will bend to a greater degree and will usually be very thin and flexible.

 The different measures of a rod’s action is indicated with terms like slow, moderate, or fast.
-Slow action means the rod will flex throughout the entire rod while fast action rods will bend to a much greater degree, but this flex and bending will occur in the rod’s upper third.
+Slow action means the rod will flex throughout the entire rod while fast action rods will bend much more, but this flex and bending will occur in the rod’s upper third.

 The best kind of rod for bass fishing is one that is medium-heavy or medium-light.

 Most spincast rod and reel combos will come with fishing line already on the spool.
 There are three types of fishing line: monofilament, fluorocarbon and braided line.
 Each of these three have their own strengths and weaknesses.